 Play (with) Me (2024)

-Based on true events, Play (with) Me is a visual narrative exposing the predatory power dynamics of a male therapist who takes advantage of his young female client’s vulnerability.
+Play (with) Me is a visual narrative that explores the predatory power dynamics that can emerge when a therapist takes advantage of a young client's vulnerability.
 The 8-chapter zine explores emotional abandonment — when the person who is supposed to heal becomes the source of harm.
-By turning innocent childhood games like ghost leg, cat’s cradle and flipbooks into sinister metaphors for manipulation, the booklet is set to trap readers in the despair and destabilizing experience.
+By turning innocent childhood games like ghost leg, cat’s cradle and flipbooks into sinister metaphors for manipulation, the booklet immerses readers in the despair and destabilizing experience.

-The project depicts the collision between the client’s dark secrets and transference and the therapist’s countertransference — his unspoken desire of control and subsequent punishment of the client for failing to 'support' him during his hard times.
-With eerie photos, striking black and white surreal, sometimes sensual illustrations, and experimental typography, the zine is a brutal depiction of emotional entanglement and how therapeutic trust becomes a grotesque power play.
+The project explores the collision between the client’s dark secrets and transference and the therapist’s countertransference — his unspoken desire for control and subsequent punishment of the client for failing to 'support' him during his hard times.
+With eerie photos, striking black and white surreal, sometimes sensual illustrations, and experimental typography, the zine is a brutal depiction of emotional entanglement and how therapeutic trust, when exploited, can descend into a grotesque power play.